Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: The Benefits and Costs of Moving to Neuromorphic from Von Neumann

 \section{The Benefits and Costs of Moving to Neuromorphic from Von Neumann}

 Even though NMC is not Von Neumann, if it is to be used in a general-purpose manner, it ultimately must satisfy many of the same requirements, such as programmability, scaling, and reliability.
 As such, it has a distinct set of tradeoffs it must deal with.
-One-by-one, we walk through some of the positive and negative implications of NMC being non-Von Neumann.
+One-by-one, we use the framework described above to qualitatively walk through some of the positive and negative implications of NMC being non-Von Neumann.